rezamarzban/MiniLux-32bit/README.md

 7- Run "bash /OpenGL.sh" in the real root filesystem mode to installing OpenGL and GLX if you need these.

 8- Run "apt install wine-stable" in the real root filesystem mode to installing windows 32bit in linux if you need this.
-Do not forget that apt should be updated by running "apt-get update" before running this command.
+Do not forget: 1- Increase hard.img size from 1G to 2G in the make.sh and remake.sh files at making images stage.
+2- apt should be updated by running "apt-get update" before running this command.

 9- Run "busybox reboot" in the real root filesystem mode to exiting.